DriveU.auto, a LiveU spinout, comes out of stealth with $4M – TechCrunch

 One Israeli startup, which spun out of video transmission technology company LiveU, has developed a connectivity platform aimed at ending unpredictable network behavior.
 Now, after a year as an independent company, DriveU.auto is coming out of stealth with $4 million in new funding.

 The funding round was led by RAD group co-founder Zohar Zisapel and included participation from Two Lanterns Venture Partners, Yigal Jacoby, Kaedan Capital and other private investors.
 Francisco Partners is an existing shareholder.
-Alon Podhurst, a co-founder of Israeli startup Cognata, has joined DriveU.auto as CEO.
+Alon Podhurst, who was vice president of sales at Israeli startup Cognata, has joined DriveU.auto as CEO.

 The connectivity platform is designed specifically for teleoperations, a burgeoning technology used to support a variety of autonomous vehicle applications, including robotaxis, self-driving trucks and delivery drones.